 RUNNER UP | FRUITA

 “Trying to describe Fruita is like trying to describe an orgasm,” says Binky McSmithers, a.k.a.
 George, who used to manage Fruita’s legendary Over The Edge bike shop and now manages Bestslope Coffee.
 This is the fourth year in a row that Fruita has made it into the finals of our Top Colorado Towns reader polls.
 Why?
 It starts with the locals, who have a long tradition of finding adventure in the desert farming community on the far western edge of the state.
-Think Troy Rarick who founded the Over the Edge bike shop (named for the first famous ride here, which required a rappel with your bike to complete) and built many of the trails that now draw hordes of fat tire faithful to the town.
+Think Over the Edge bike shop, founded by Rondo Buecheler, which was instrumental in building many of the trails that now draw hordes of fat tire faithful to the town.
 Or seminal climber Pat Ament who used to hop trains here to head out climbing in Yosemite.
-These days, Fruita has become a global leader when it comes to transitioning communities away from boom-and-bust extractive industries to sustainable recreation economies.
-The mayor and town manager have been traveling to industry shows such as Interbike US and Europe and Outdoor Retailer to learn and preach how a town can become a big outdoor winner.
+These days, Fruita has become a global leader when it comes to transitioning communities away from boom-andbust extractive industries to sustainable recreation economies.
+The mayor and town manager have been traveling to industry shows such as Interlake US and Europe and Outdoor Retailer to learn and preach how a town can become a big outdoor winner.
 And don’t pigeonhole Fruita as just a bike town.
-There’s also rafting and SUP on the Colorado River, backcountry backpacking in the redrock and climbing in Colorado National Monument.
+There’s also rafting and SUP on the Colorado River, backcountry backpacking in the redneck and climbing in Colorado National Monument.